CivilServiceUSA/template-city-council/DEVELOPERS.md

 Step #3: Updating Template Variables
 ---

 We have setup the following variables so you can do a project wide find and replace.
-Before you run any NPM scripts to convert the data, you should do a project wide Find & Replace for the following `KEYORD`.
+Before you run any NPM scripts to convert the data, you should do a project wide Find & Replace ( making sure to match case & whole words only ) for the following `KEYWORD`.

 KEYWORD           | DESCRIPTION
 ------------------|---------------